Chase has carefully tailored its positioning so that its various rewards credit cards are best suited to different types of consumers.

 Chase Freedom® cardholders could certainly stand to earn more rewards by spending in the 5 percent categories if they're willing to keep up with the rotating categories and actually spend money in the bonus locations.

-And, again, the 0 percent intro APR on purchases and balance transfers for 15 months with Chase Freedom® is better than the 12 months offered by Blue Cash Everyday® Card from American Express.
+By the way, the 0 percent intro APR on purchases and balance transfers with Chase Freedom® is equal to that offered by the Blue Cash Everyday® Card from American Express at 15 months.
+(14.24%-25.24% Variable after that).

 Chase Freedom® is an excellent $0-annual-fee card for you if you're wanting to maximize your rewards and are organized enough with your spending and credit card use to sign up for the quarterly 5 percent categories.
 As always, you'll want to pay off your balance each month (after that 15-month intro period) so interest charges don't eat into your rewards.